Vehicle-to-Everything Cooperative Perception for Autonomous Driving: Modern Generic Framework of Cooperative Perception

 \subsection{Preparation for Transmission}

-In CP systems relying on V2X communication, the effective deployment of diverse sensors and continuous dissemination of information across multiple agents are essential to provide comprehensive traffic awareness.
-However, disseminating data without appropriate information filtering can result in substantial communication and computational resource usage, along with a high volume of less pertinent data.
-For example, neighbouring vehicles might redundantly transmit information about the same objects, causing inefficient utilization of communication channels \cite{ghnaya2023multi}.
-This excessive network load elevates the risk of important data packets experiencing delays or being lost, potentially compromising CP performance and safety.
-To actualize the potential of V2X CP, it is essential to prioritize a swift, secure, and reliable flow of information between vehicles and associated entities like road infrastructures, users, and network nodes, especially given the unpredictable and rapidly changing nature of traffic situations \cite{9063405}.

-To avoid communication congestion issues, several researchers have focused on reducing shared data volume before transmission, particularly when bandwidth among agents is limited.
-As summarized in Table \ref{tab_a}, existing strategies aim to alleviate the load on the vehicular network while maintaining the performance of the CP system.
-These strategies fall into three categories:

-\begin{itemize} \item Cooperative agent selection: This category focuses on minimizing communication costs by transmitting perception information over a partially connected agent graph, thus reducing redundancy; \item Perception information selection: This category addresses the maximization of informativeness, where cooperative agents select a subset of perceptive data crucial to the ego-vehicle, optimizing the data shared; \item Agent \& information selection: This category encompasses a joint consideration of both cooperative agent selection and perception information selection, aiming to balance communication efficiency and data importance. \end{itemize}
+In CP systems, continuous information exchange among multiple agents is crucial for achieving comprehensive traffic awareness.
+However, real-world application scenarios often face limitations in communication bandwidth.
+Excessive network load increases the risk of important data packets being delayed or lost, which could compromise the performance and safety of CP systems.
+Therefore, it is essential to balance the trade-off between perception performance and communication efficiency.
+To address this challenge, researchers have proposed various strategies aimed at reducing the volume of shared data prior to transmission and alleviating the burden on vehicular networks.
+As summarized in Table \ref{tab_a}, these strategies can be grouped into four main approaches: \begin{itemize} \item Cooperative Agent Selection: This approach focuses on minimizing communication costs by transmitting perception data through a partially connected agent graph, thereby reducing redundancy within the network. \item Perception Information Selection: This category aims to select a subset of perceptive data critical to the ego vehicle's situational awareness.
+It focuses on maximizing informativeness, which refers to the quality of information, specifically the extent to which the data is relevant, valuable, and reliable in enhancing perception accuracy. \item Agent and Information Selection: This category encompasses a joint consideration of both cooperative agent selection and perception information selection, aiming to balance communication efficiency and data importance. \item Perception Information Compression: This strategy involves compressing or encoding essential information before sharing, ensuring that the transmission rate remains within the required data rate limits. \end{itemize}